 Your beachfront campsite

 When the tide is high, the sea rises to the edge of a narrow line of dune vegetation within a few feet of your campsite.

 The vegetation between sites is buttonwood, sea grape and palm trees, providing more privacy than shade.
 The 2005 hurricane season (Katrina and Wilma) wiped out non-native Australian pines that once provided a dense canopy.

 High tide or low tide, you still have to hike out on the flats to get into reasonable deep water.
 Bring water shoes to cross coral outcroppings, grass and mud to large patches of sand offshore.

 Each campsite is contained by a split rail fence with a picnic table, ground fire ring, electric and water hookups.
 There are no sewer hookups, but there is a dump station near the campground exit.

-There is ample room for RV awnings, and maximum RV length is 45 feet, though most sites are in the 30-foot range.
+There is ample room on most sites for RV awnings, and maximum RV length is 45 feet, though most sites are in the 30-foot range.

 Three bathhouses have hot showers and are spaced evenly along the paved campground road.

 A locked gate separates the campground from the rest of the park.

 The main beach offers picnic tables with grills and an outdoor shower, as well as snorkeling, swimming and kayaking.
 Launch your kayak or paddleboard and paddle around the island.